bitterjug/devjournal-crypto/devjournal.markdown

 We will create an environmental policy for Aptivate to document our commitments and to use in communications including PD.

+We propose to focus on greenhouse gas emissions first, for the first year.

+To do this we think we need the following:

+- Draft and review an environmental policy document
+- Make a map of Aptivate's "organisational ecology" and determine our system boundary
+- Put in place a tool (e.g. spreadsheet based) that models our activities and greenhouse gas emissions.
+- Update and publish environmental policy document

 ### 10:14